-environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
-No minimum environmental or social safeguards will be in place in relation to such assets.
+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?